 Ruth’s parents, Walter and Charlotte (nee Stepney) Funnell, were early Lower Moutere settlers.
 They arrived in Nelson on the Larkins in November, 1849, after taking ship from London in company with eloping newly-weds, Walter and Leah (nee Gregory) Guy, who also settled in Lower Moutere.
 The Funnell and Guy families were of long standing in the same area of the East Sussex Wealdan District and had intermarried over time.
 The two Walters were related - Walter Funnell's mother Hannah (nee Guy) was Walter Guy's older sister, making Walter Funnell Walter Guy's nephew.

 Walter Guy had a property with a homestead known as Moutere House on Central Road, not far from the current Jubilee Bridge.
 He later made a substantial investment in land at Ngatimoti, which was farmed by his only son, John Arliss Guy.
 Walter Funnell, who came from a long line of brickmakers, set up brick kilns on his farm, which was in the area where the Lower Moutere Hall stands today.
 He was helped in this enterprise by his father, Richard - his parents had followed their only child to New Zealand on the Cornwall in 1853.
+Hannah Funnell (nee Guy) died in 1866 and Richard remarried in 1867 to Charlotte Alcock.
+He died in 1877.
 Walter and Charlotte Funnell had a family of eight, four daughters and four sons, all born in Motueka.
 Ruth was their youngest daughter.

 In 1908 Ken's parents shifted from Lower Moutere to Gloucester Street in Tahunanui, Nelson.
 His grandfather, Walter Funnell, died at his home in 1910.
 At some point after Ken finished his schooling around the age of thirteen or fourteen, he started work with his aunt Ada’s brother, James Williams Wills III, known as Jim, who owned a 36 acre property called Willow Brook at Ngatimoti, near the bottom of Church Hill.
 Ken would have boarded with the Wills' family during this time.
 Their two sons (Ken's cousins) were of a similar age; Rowland, the oldest, was born the same year as Ken (1895), and Allan was two years younger.